Neamar/DUCK/rosa_on_himself.md

 <hr />

-<P> Yes, when I laid out the ground to be covered in each Lo$
-chapter, I KNEW #11 was gonna be murder!
+Yes, when I laid out the ground to be covered in each Lo$ chapter, I KNEW #11 was gonna be murder!
 I had set $crooge up in business as a tycoon, but there wasn't much of anything that needed to be said about his life between 1902 and 1947 ("Bear Mountain").
 There